Holidays

 Here are some details of how holidays are celebrated in Keene.
 Check the calendar for specific service times.

-Rosh Hashanah and Yom Kippur: The High Holiday services at CAA are moving, musical, and – in spite of the largest crowds of the year – intimate.
-The beautiful singing of our Rabbi, Music Director, and Guest Soloist Laura Broad, infuse the holidays with spirituality.
+Rosh Hashanah and Yom Kippur: The High Holiday services at CAA are moving, musical, and—in spite of the largest crowds of the year—intimate.
+The beautiful singing of our Rabbi, Music Director, Soloist Eleanor Kaufman, and others infuse the holidays with both joy and solemnity.
 Many congregants have roles in the services, whether by reading Torah, leading prayers and readings, having pulpit honors, or blowing shofar.
 Everyone participates in prayer and song.
-Families who have welcomed new children or grandchildren in the previous year have the opportunity to say a special blessing.
-Those who’ve traveled to Israel during the previous year are given an opportunity to speak about their experiences, and everyone is invited to the communal break fast at the end of Yom Kippur.
-Everyone is welcome and members often bring family and friends.
+Families who have welcomed new children or grandchildren in the previous year are offered a special blessing.
+On the afternoon of the first day of Rosh Hashanah—or the second day if the first day is on Shabbat—we gather at a local stream to cast away our “sins” during the ritual of Tashlich.
+All are invited to a festive luncheon on the first day of Rosh Hashanah and a communal break fast at the end of Yom Kippur.
+All are welcome: there is no admission fee or tickets.
+Because there are significant costs associated with holding services and offering meals, we ask guests to CAA to make a suggested minimum donation to CAA of $360, though all donations are gratefully accepted, no matter how small or large.

-Tisha B’Av: This mournful fast day in the summer commemorates the destruction of the Temples in Jerusalem, as well as other disasters.
-We sit on the floor and read the book of Lamentations by candlelight.
-It is chanted in a beautiful and heartbreaking melody and is followed by sad songs.
+Tisha B’Av: This mournful fast day in the summer commemorates the destruction of the ancient Temples in Jerusalem, as well as other disasters.
+Some years, we gather after sundown, sit on the sanctuary floor, and read the book of Eichah (Lamentations) by candlelight.
+Other years, we gather by the banks of the Ashuelot River in the morning and read the book of Lamentations by “the waters that Babble-on.”
+Lamentations is chanted in a beautiful and heartbreaking melody and is followed by sad songs.